‘Bold And The Beautiful’ Spoilers For Week Of September 17: Bill Is Livid, Hope Feels Betrayed & Custody Fight

 Thursday, September 20

-Following a huge blow up between Ridge and Bill, each man takes steps to secure the outcome of the custody battle, according to Bold and the Beautiful spoilers.
+Following a huge blow-up between Ridge and Bill, each man takes steps to secure the outcome of the custody battle, according to Bold and the Beautiful spoilers.

 Liam Spencer (Scott Clifton) and Wyatt Spencer (Darin Brooks) discuss their little brother’s fate.
-Each of them have history with their father and they debate if he deserves to win the custody dispute.
+Each of them has history with their father and they debate if he deserves to win the custody dispute.

 Friday, September 21